 #EmailMarketing Tip 4: The flow of your message

-With a concreate objective from the beginning, you will not get lost in building your key message for sure.
+With a concrete objective from the beginning, you will not get lost in building your key message for sure.
 However, the arrangement of ideas may increase the effectiveness and give a chance to improve your conversion rate.
 Starting from the customers’ needs, going through their pain points, offering benefits are three key steps I usually do in my email and I find it amazingly productive in recruiting new leads.
 Jumping into the advantages and benefits right at the first sentence of the email may sound very interesting to you, but it may sound not real to the prospects.
-Many researches in psychology showed that our brains are more highly attuned to negative news over positive news content, and you can apply this finding by raising questions about their problems to tickle their fears, and have their attention to the rest of the email.
+Many pieces of research in psychology showed that our brains are more highly attuned to the negative news over positive news content, and you can apply this finding by raising questions about their problems to tickle their fears and have their attention to the rest of the email.

 A small note is that we should not make long paragraphs.
 It will make your email heavy and people get lazy to read them all.
 Imagine you as a contact who receive the email, if you spend 3 seconds to decide if you want to read the email or not, your prospects may do the same.
 So, keep it short, sweet and simple.
 Use numbers and bullets to arrange your ideas, and do not go over 5 lines.
 It is the best if you can stop at three.